Maryville University: Personal Care Assistant (PCA) Policy

 The University strives to remove barriers for individuals with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.

-II.
-Responsibility of the Student
+I. Responsibility of the Student

 If a PCA is required, the student shall secure a PCA and Relief PCA(s) prior to attending the University and to have a plan for when the primary PCA(s) is not available.
-Students must ensure that PCA(s) meets with the Director of Disability Support and Success and signs an Agreement/Expectations form for Personal Care Assistants prior to providing service on campus.
+Students must ensure that PCA(s) meets with the office of Disability Support and Success and signs an Agreement/Expectations form for Personal Care Assistants prior to providing service on campus.

 The student shall arrange for someone to provide transportation from one class to another, if necessary.
-If exceptions to current policies and procedures are needed for transportation and/or parking, these exceptions must be discussed and approved in advance with the Director of Disability Support and Success, as well as the appropriate persons of the Maryville University Public Safety Department.
+If exceptions to current policies and procedures are needed for transportation and/or parking, these exceptions must be discussed and approved in advance with the office of Disability Support and Success, as well as the appropriate persons of the Maryville University Public Safety Department.

 Please note that the University strongly recommends that in order for a student who needs a PCA to have a college experience that is closest to the Mission of the University, the student’s PCA should not be a family member, a friend, another student, or of the opposite sex.

-III.
+II.
 Responsibility of the PCA

 The PCA shall undergo a background check via the Human Resources office, at the expense of the student or the PCA.
 The PCA shall also undergo Title IX training via the University’s Title IX Coordinator.